PE at London Fields

 Throughout the year London Fields takes part in competition and sports matches that happen off site.
 Children are mainly chosen for these event because they belong to one of our after school clubs for that particular sport.
 Sometimes children might also be chosen to participate in a competition because they have shown enthusiasm for a particular sport in their PE lesson.
 These experiences enhance the importance of team work, good sportsmanship and fair play.
 As well as inter-school competitions, we regularly take part in intra-school competitions.
 These go towards our School Games Mark.

 Each year the P.E funding is carefully allocated to the following areas: sports workshops and trips, equipment, teacher CPD and after school clubs.
-For more information, please check the P.E funding document on the school website.
+For more information, please check the P.E funding document here.

 What sports clubs are available at London Fields?

 London Fields offer a wide range of sports clubs to which any child can join.
 We think it is important that children are as active as possible and we encourage all children to participate in extra-curricular sports.
-Below is a list of our current clubs.
-Visit our ‘Clubs/Charges’ page under the ‘Our School’ tab to find out more.
+Visit our clubs page to find out more.

 What swimming provision is there at London Fields?

 Year 5 go swimming throughout the academic year.
 They are taught at Kings Hall swimming pool and the lessons are differentiated to suit all levels.
 Beginners are taught basic skills and by the end of the year should be able to swim a width of the pool successfully.
 Children who already have some swimming ability are given the opportunity to increase their knowledge and skills by practising different strokes and skills such as treading water and picking up objects from the bottom of the pool.